Professional Clinical Supervision

 James (“Jim”) W. Pruett, Ph.D.; D.Min.
 B.A., Th.M., M.R.E., Ed.S.

-Dr. Jim Pruett holds these state licenses in North Carolina, South Carolina and Tennessee in the specialties of professional counseling, marriage and family therapy, and pastoral psychotherapy:
+Dr. Jim Pruett holds these state licenses in North Carolina, South Carolina, Tennessee and Georgia in the specialties of professional counseling, marriage and family therapy, and pastoral psychotherapy:

 SC: LPC, LPCS, LMFT, LMFTS